Mexico City Arena: History

 The arena is frequently used by tours operated by Feld Entertainment.
 Shows like Disney On Ice, Ringling Brothers and Barnum & Bailey Circus (before its closure) and Monster Jam have used the arena.

 Additionally, the NBA has expressed interest in having a team in México, potentially in this arena.
 On December 4, 2013, a regular-season game between the San Antonio Spurs and Minnesota Timberwolves scheduled at the arena was canceled when a fire from a generator malfunction filled the building with smoke.
 As a result, their rematch would instead be played at the Target Center.
 However, the NBA has held games in the arena since then, with the next games coming on January 12 and 14, 2017, with the Phoenix Suns playing against both the Dallas Mavericks and the San Antonio Spurs respectively.
 The Suns would lose 113–108 to the Mavericks, but win 108–105 against the Spurs.
 In December 2017, the Brooklyn Nets hosted the Oklahoma City Thunder and Miami Heat at the arena.

-On December 13, 2018, speaking before the Orlando Magic faced the Chicago Bulls at the 22,300-seat Arena Ciudad de Mexico, Silver was complimentary of the building, and said he hoped other, similar venues would pop up in other parts of the Americas.
+On December 13, 2018, another NBA Game was held at the arena with Orlando Magic faced the Chicago Bulls Silver was complimentary of the building, and said he hoped other, similar venues would pop up in other parts of the Americas.
 For the 2019-20 NBA Season, the Dallas Mavericks will play host to the Detroit Pistons and the Phoenix Suns to the San Antonio Spurs.

+After considerable delays for the Mexico City Capitanes joining the NBA G League properly and then playing home games in Mexico afterward due to the COVID-19 pandemic, the Capitanes would finally be allowed to play home games in Mexico properly at Mexico City Arena starting in the 2022–23 NBA G League season.
+While the arena would host up to 22,300 fans easily, the Capitanes are currently limited to only 8,000 total fans on a regular basis due to the smaller standing of the NBA G League.

+The men's and women's basketball teams of the American colleges the University of Kansas and University of Houston will play a conference game at the arena in 2024.